Aminata00/git-repository/README.md

-this is my first portfolio project, deployed on nelify :)
+this is my first portfolio project, deployed (almost) on nelify :)